-However, before we get to our Berlin itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Berlin itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 With that important note covered, it’s time to look at all the fun things to see and do which are included in this Berlin travel itinerary.
 Following our guide, you should have no worries about what to do in Berlin in 3 days.